ruuda/notes/resizing.md

  * Triangle: for bilinear interpolation.
  * Cubic: approximates a Gaussian filter with a cubic polynomial.
  * Lanczos, Lanczos2: produce good results in general.
+ * Cosine: a single cosine lobe, good for sharp downsampling.

 The `-distort` option uses an elliptical weighted averaging function that samples both dimensions at once, and it does not clamp intermediate values.